HOW TO PRICE FOR A PHOTOGRAPHY ASSIGNMENT – BEST TIPS IN 2024

 - Photographer Insurance requirements.
 You – as a client – might have specific insurance requirements that the photographer might not have anticipated originally, so the photographer might include an extra fee to help increase his policy to meet your company standards.

 All the above tips will surely help you come up with your photography pricing guide and structure you can start sending to your potential clients on a pitching deck or presentation.

 HOW TO HELP CLIENTS REDUCE THE TOTAL PRICE OF YOUR QUOTE

 - Limit your shooting talent to the required minimum.

 - Decrease the number of images to be licensed.

-- Make a list of the top 3-5 non-negotiable priority creative requirements and make sure no-one add more to that list.
+- Make a list of the top 3-5 non-negotiable priority creative requirements and make sure no one adds more to that list.

 - Use natural light as much as possible.

-- Do not change the agreed shooting dates, times and location.
+- Do not change the agreed shooting dates, times and locations.